NicoVogel/testing-practices/README.md

   Setting up the test is a special case, but as this is the same procedure for all tests, it is fine to have this in a separate function.
   But there are times where the setup depends on test data (see test-structure-L3)

+### Interesting observations

+When you write unit tests and it is complicated to even setup the test, then you know that you probably have bad design.
+So, unit tests can be a measurement of you application design.
+Components that are complex to prepare to test them usually are a good spot to look for refactoring opportunities.

 ## E2E testing

 Not all scenarios can be addressed with unit tests.